TUI raises 244 million euros from sale of remaining Hapag-Lloyd shares

-FRANKFURT Europe's largest tourism group, TUI AG, said it had completed the sale of its remaining shares in container shipper Hapag-Lloyd, raising net proceeds of 244 million euros ($278 million).
+FRANKFURT (Reuters) - Europe's largest tourism group, TUI AG, said it had completed the sale of its remaining shares in container shipper Hapag-Lloyd, raising net proceeds of 244 million euros ($278 million).

 Including shares already disposed of, TUI raised a total of 407 million euros and booked a profit of about 173 million euros, it said.